 Unfortunately, even implementation of the FAO CCRF is incomplete; a 2016 questionnaire found key weaknesses were due to budget limitations (69 per cent of countries responding), insufficient human resources, inadequate data (32 per cent), institutional weaknesses (28 per cent) and incomplete legal or policy frameworks (23 per cent).
 Resource mobilization to expand implementation of policies and measures already accepted as necessary for sustainable use of fishery resources appears to be a more urgent priority than development of additional policies.
+Special efforts are also needed in many regions regarding fishery statistics, discards, deep-sea fisheries, IUU fishing, shared-stocks management, multispecies resources management and implementation of the ecosystem approach to fisheries (EAF).
 More focus on selecting indicator frameworks for integrated assessments of marine systems, particularly the exploited stocks and directly impacted ecosystem components will also aid reporting on achievement of Target 6.
-Nevertheless this report summarizes the substantial progress made to date on mainstreaming biodiversity concerns within "conventional fisheries management", and identifies several drivers, all consistent with Target 6, that make continued progress on such mainstreaming highly likely.
+Nevertheless, this report summarizes the substantial progress made to date on mainstreaming biodiversity concerns within "conventional fisheries management", and identifies several drivers, all consistent with Target 6, that make continued progress on such mainstreaming highly likely.